sumochang14/coonstrap/README.md

 **Q: Is this malware/crapware/trojan?**

-**A:** No. The source code here is viewable to all (despite that this repo was forked for my self-taught WPF/WinUI programming) to keep things transparent.
+**A:** No. The source code here is viewable to all (despite that this repo was forked for my self-taught WPF/WinUI Programming session) to keep things transparent.

 **Q: Can using this get me banned/pwn3d?**

-**A:** No, it shouldn't as this isn't even a bogus script-kiddie unlimited Robux nor speedhack engine fuckery.
+**A:** No, it shouldn't as this isn't even a bogus script-kiddie unlimited Robux generator nor speedhack engine fuckery.

-**Q: Dude, WWhy does it still has many reference to Bloxstrap?**
+**Q: Dude, Why does it still has many reference to Bloxstrap?**

-**A:** Well, This was a direct fork from that to make it more convinient for my usage purpose.
+**A:** Well, This was a direct fork from that to make it more convinient for my intended usage purpose.

 ## Features